linkedi2022/link2022.github.io/_pages/submissions.md

 Workshops will be in-person but we wish to also stream them online.
 Workshops will last 1.5 hours.

-Abstracts are due on the 30th September, and may be submitted via our submission portal. **You can submit your proposal [here](https://edinburgh.eu.qualtrics.com/jfe/form/SV_eyS0eGXWR5cEv6m).**
+Abstracts are due on the 30th September, and may be submitted via our submission portal. **Submissions are now closed.
+Thanks for your interest!**

 Review of submissions will occur in **two stages**:
 In the _first round_, we will ask you for: